maxime-filippini/personal-site-contents/posts/simple-deployment-for-personal-apps.md

     e5@{ animate: true }
 ```

-Both of these steps are among the tallest hurdles novices have to cross to become proficient web developers.
+Both of these requirements (deployment and auth) are very tall hurdles novices have to cross to become proficient web developers.

-But what if we could somehow run these apps completely locally (thus foregoing a complex deployment process), **and** delegate security to the infrastructure layer?
+**But what if we could somehow run these apps completely locally (thus foregoing a complex deployment process), _and_ delegate security to the infrastructure layer?**

 This diagram would look a little bit more like this:

 ```mermaid
 flowchart LR